 - At the bottom of the Records section, click Add.

-- Click the Type drop-down list and select MX.
+- From the Type list, select MX.

 - In the Host field, enter @.

 - In the Points to field, enter ASPMX.L.GOOGLE.COM.
 Include the period (.) at the end of the MX record.

 - In the Priority field, enter 1.

-Leave the default value in the TTL field.
+- Leave the default value in the TTL field.

-Repeat steps 1-7, entering the remaining values (MX Server address) from the table above, and setting the Priority values respectively.
+- Repeat steps 1-7, entering the remaining values (MX server address) from the table above, and setting the Priority values respectively.

-Skip this step if you've already verified by another method (like TXT record, HTML file, or meta tag).
-This MX record verifies your domain.
+Skip this step if you already verified your domain by another method (such as TXT record, HTML file, or meta tag).

 Congratulations!
-Your business email for your domain has now been directed to the G Suite mail servers.
+Your business email for your domain is now directed to the G Suite mail servers.

-Note: The change may take up to several hours to update, so you may not receive new email messages in Gmail immediately.
-Until then, if you have been using another service for your email, you'll continue to receive messages at your old email provider.
+- The records can take several hours to update, so you might not immediately get new email messages in Gmail.
+Until then, you'll continue to receive messages at your old email provider.

-If you see the MX records setup validation in progress message on the Domains page for more than a few hours, check that the MX address records and priorities are entered correctly in your domain host.
+- If you see the MX records setup validation in progress message in the Admin console for more than a few hours, make sure you entered the MX address records and priorities correctly in the DNS records stored with your host.